 Supplies Shoppers (8): Several families can coordinate to check the stock of general supplies at the pool and purchase supplies as needed.
 The guards and/or a board member will alert you if anything is running low.
 (Costs are reimbursed by the pool.)

 Ice Cream Monitors (4): Some folks to monitor stocks and arrange for restocking.

 Team Food (12): Work with the Events Committee to plan and execute the occasional food sales at the pool.

 Sandbox Maintainer (1): A great job for a family who spends a lot of time supervising sandbox activities anyway.
 This job involves removing inappropriate items from the sandbox and generally keeping it a nice, safe place for children to play.

 Web site (3): Regular updates to www.pgpool.org.

-Flower Bed and Garden Coordinators (3): This job entails organizing the various garden sites and overseeing the flowerbeds as well as watering the grass and flowers on a regular basis.
+Flower Bed and Garden Coordinators (3): This job entails organizing and maintaining the flowerbeds.

 Fourth of July Festivities Coordinators (4): The Fourth is a big event at PG Pool.
 This job involves coordinating activities and getting volunteers to pitch in.

 Bulletin Board Maintainer (1): Updating and maintaining our bulletin boards.